Model Context Protocol · v2025-03-26

 1. 01search_tutorials

 Search the ShowMeStepByStep tutorial corpus by free-text query.
 Searches across tutorial titles, descriptions, and step content.
 Returns slim summaries with TL;DRs and canonical URLs.
 Tenant-aware.
+Optional filters narrow by category, difficulty, or maximum duration.

 query*